 Did we move to the wrong neighborhood?

 Where is everyone?

 I began to get very lonely, sad, and a little depressed.

 I started to resent my home - my neighborhood - and my situation.

 It's amazing what a lack of community and loneliness can do to someone.

-I had all but given up hope when one day it happened: A family moved in.
+I had all but given up hope when one day, it happened: A family moved in.
 Soon after, a few more families moved into the neighborhood.
-Suddenly, my walks with were met with a smile and a wave and eventually a friendly chat.
+Suddenly, my walks were met with a smile and a wave, and eventually a friendly chat.

-If your feeling a loss of connection and community - Put down your phone and take a chance.
+If you're feeling a loss of connection and community - Put down your phone and take a chance.